SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 "Start values can be set for the data objects when they are declared.
 "Without the addition VALUE, data objects are filled with their type-specific initial values.
 "The start value can either be specified as a literal or as a predefined constant.
-"Note: The value addition is not to be confused with the VALUE operator that can be used to "construct the content of complex data objects as shown below.
+"Note: The VALUE addition is not to be confused with the VALUE operator that can be used to "construct the content of complex data objects as shown below.
 DATA do_c_l2 TYPE c LENGTH 2 VALUE 'hi'.
 DATA do_i_val TYPE i VALUE 123.